ssalvaterra/LIB-201/transcribing.md

 <!--screenshot2-->
 <!--screenshot3-->

-# III.
-Handwritten Text Recognition
+# 3. Handwritten Text Recognition

 We are using the Transkribus software because it allows you to create Handwritten Text Recognition (HTR) models. <!--link to HTR blog post?--> Over the past 2 years, we have transcribed over 100 letters, and trained the program to begin to recognize Pauline Smith's handwriting.
 This allows us to run the model on letters in the collection, and start with a more complete transcription to correct, rather than having to transcribe the letter from scratch.